obazl/dev_ocaml/src/ug/development_ug.md

   with version 2.0.7.
 Earlier versions may work; if not, please [file an issue](https://github.com/obazl/rules_opam/issues).

-  * Currently the OBazl rules only support a toolchain installed on the local host outside of Bazel's control; they do not support fully hermetic builds, where all build inputs including toolchains are exclusively controlled by Bazel.
+  * Currently the OBazl rules only support an OPAM toolchain installed on the local host outside of Bazel's control; they do not support fully hermetic builds, where all build inputs including toolchains are exclusively controlled by Bazel.
 A future version of the OBazl